Jon Berti Player Props: Marlins vs. Rangers

-Jon Berti -- with a slugging percentage of .438 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Texas Rangers, with Jordan Montgomery on the hill, on August 4 at 8:05 PM ET.
+Jon Berti -- with a slugging percentage of .485 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Texas Rangers, with Jon Gray on the mound, on August 5 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Phillies.
+He notched a home run while going 1-for-4 in his most recent game against the Rangers.

 Jon Berti Game Info & Props vs. the Rangers